XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Main Features

-Not available; no crypto or earning features
+Not available; no crypto staking or yield-earning products

 Cold storage account